-We will continue to follow the political process and review the arrangements we have put in place in the light of any major developments.
-As a global investment manager we have extensive experience of adapting to regulatory change and working across borders.
+SLA will continue to closely monitor regulatory developments in the EU and UK as the new relationship evolves.
+As a global investment manager, we have extensive experience in adapting to regulatory change and working across borders.

 The FCA introduced a Temporary Permissions Regime (TPR) as part of no-deal Brexit planning.
 This lets investment managers with funds domiciled in the European Economic Area (EEA) continue to operate in the UK in the event of a no deal Brexit.
 Typically these funds will have the prefix LUX (Luxembourg) or IE (Ireland) ISIN prefixes on our platforms.

-To qualify for the TPR, the investment manager must register its fund(s) with the FCA on or before 30 October 2019.
-Registration must be made at fund level, not in aggregate as a fund manager.
+To qualify for the TPR, the investment manager had to register its fund(s) with the FCA.
+Registration had to be made at fund level, not in aggregate as a fund manager.

-If an investment manager fails to register a fund(s), or decides it wants to stop passporting fund(s) after Brexit, the FCA will automatically assume the fund(s) falls under the Financial Services Contracts Regime (FSCR).
-UK investors will still be able to stay invested in a fund (the fund manager may withdraw access sooner), and will be allowed to sell-out either incrementally or in totality.
-They will not, however, be able to buy into the fund and it will be closed to new investments.
+If an investment manager failed to register a fund(s), or decided it wants to stop passporting fund(s) after Brexit, the FCA automatically assumed the fund(s) fell under the Financial Services Contracts Regime (FSCR).
+UK investors would still be able to stay invested in a fund (the fund manager may withdraw access sooner), and would be allowed to sell-out either incrementally or in totality.
+They would not, however, be able to buy into the fund and it would be closed to new investments.

-The FCA has confirmed that the TPR Register will only be available for public viewing after 31st October 2019, assuming the UK leaves the EEA on 31st October 2019.
-We also believe that the Register will only include the fund name without any unique identifier such as a CitiCode or ISIN.
+The FCA confirmed that the TPR Register would only be available for public viewing after 31 December 2020.
+We also believe that the Register would only include the fund name without any unique identifier such as a CitiCode or ISIN.

-We’ve written to all fund groups with EEA-domicile funds available on our platforms, asking for details about which funds have been registered under TRP and which default to FSCR.
-Our aim is to make sure our platforms offers access to those funds registered with TPR on 1st November 2019, but cannot categorically guarantee this given the TPR Register will not be published until 1st November 2019
+We’re writing to all fund groups with EEA-domicile funds available on our platforms, asking for details about which funds have been registered under TRP and which default to FSCR.
+Our aim is to make sure our platforms offers access to those funds registered with TPR on 1st January 2021, but cannot categorically guarantee this given the TPR Register will not be published until 1 January 2021.